a-bison/scrolls-py/scrolls/interpreter/pdoc/interpreter.md

 ```

 In the above example, `print` and `input` are command calls.
 Command calls do not return anything.
 In `scrolls.interpreter`
-terms, command calls are calls for which `CallHandler.handle_call` returns `None`.
+terms, command calls are calls for which `scrolls.interpreter.callhandler.CallHandler.handle_call` returns `None`.
 Command calls are counted as
 statements.
-See `Interpreter.interpret_statement`.
+See `scrolls.interpreter.run.Interpreter.interpret_statement`.

 #### Expansion Calls